Forced adoption in the United Kingdom

 Forced adoption is the practice of removing children permanently from their parents and the subsequent adoption of those children, following intervention by the Children's Services department of a Local Authority in the United Kingdom.

 In 2022, the Joint Committee on Human Rights conducted an Inquiry into forced adoption practices.
 The subsequent report, The Violation of Family Life: The Adoption of Children of Unmarried Women, 1949-1976, was issued in July 2022.
 The Committee took evidence from birth mothers, adult adoptees, academics and adoption professionals.
 It concluded that mothers were subject to cruel and inhumane treatment and that both mothers and children suffered long term effects.
 Amongst other recommendations, the Committee called on the UK government to make a formal apology and to put in place appropriate support services.
 In its response in March 2023, the government declined to issue an apology.

-Adult Adoptee Movement

-In the wake of the JCHR Inquiry, a group of UK-based adoptees formed a campaign group.
-The Adult Adoptee Movement seeks to advocate for adult adoptees, champion adoptee rights and educate from lived experience.
-The group have issued a response to the Inquiry which includes 14 recommendations to address the lifelong impacts of adoption on adoptees and their families.
-Amongst their priorities are better and more accessible mental health support, the removal of Ofsted regulation for therapists working with adoptees, easier access to records, the right to revoke adoption orders in adulthood and access to medical history and genetic screening for adoptees.

-Forced Adoption Network

-Former British Member of Parliament John Hemming is a long-standing and vocal critic of the system and estimates that "over 1,000" of the 1,360 adoptions carried out without the parents' consent in 2010 may have been undertaken "wrongly".

-A leading activist group aiming to bring change and give those families a voice is the Forced Adoption Network in the UK.
-They have supported many families to ensure their family rights are not breached and provide a level of expert support to protect and keep families together with an alternative option for foster care or adoption.

-Hemming has been subject to criticism in turn that he does not explain how he is able to make this assertion and on what criteria he judges such adoptions to have been 'wrong'.
-For example, Martin Narey, ministerial adviser on adoption and former chief executive of Barnardo's, disagreed, stating, "Overwhelmingly in all the cases that I have looked at, in all the research I have read I don't think there's anything to suggest that a significant proportion of those are inappropriate".
+In June 2026, cabinet minister Bridget Phillipson, said the Labour government will apologise to victims of historical forced adoptions in England, following years of campaigning from mothers and adoptees, with outgoing Prime Minister Sir Keir Starmer announcing a full and formal apology in the Houses of Parliament on 2 July 2026.

+Legal framework

 The government of the United Kingdom states that children are only removed and adopted out without parental consent when it is in the child's best interests to do so and when 'nothing else will do'.
 There is a legal process that must be followed and the decision ultimately rests with a judge who must decide the evidence against the parents on the balance of probabilities.